inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/agent-mappings.md

 ---

 Agent mappings are used to determine which agent receives which configuration.
-It's important to note that the first matching agent mapping will be used to determin which configuration is shipped to an agent.
+It's important to note that the first matching agent mapping will be used to determine which configuration is shipped to an agent.
 Additional agent mappings which may also match the attributes list sent by an agent will be ignored.
 See section [HTTP-based Configuration](configuration/external-configuration-sources.md#http-based-configuration) for infromation on how to specify which attributes will be send by an agent.